wjdataguy/PL-300-Microsoft-Power-BI-Data-Analyst-Study-Resources/README.md

 # PL-300-Microsoft-Power-BI-Data-Analyst-Study-Resources
-This repository is used to house various resources that may help you prepare for Exam PL-300: Microsoft Power BI Data Analyst.
-These resources may be referenced in the course videos, but it IS NOT NECESSARY to follow along with all these files during the lessons.
+This repository is used to house various resources that may help you prepare for **Exam PL-300: Microsoft Power BI Data Analyst**.
+These resources may be referenced in the course videos, but it **IS NOT NECESSARY** to follow along with all these files during the lessons.
 The files are provided just in case you want to try a few things out for yourself.

 Here is a description of each of the directories: